Code-Institute-Submissions/CI_UserCentric/README.md

 - [x] Whenever possible, strive to use semantic HTML5 elements to structure your HTML code better. __Status__: Done

-- [ ] Make sure your site is as responsive as possible.
+- [x] Make sure your site is as responsive as possible.
 You can test this by checking the website on different screen sizes and browsers.
 __Status__: *In progress*

 - [x] We advise that you write down user stories and create wireframes/mockups before embarking on full-blown development.
 __Status__: Done

-- [ ] The site can also make use of CSS frameworks such as Bootstrap, just make sure you maintain a clear separation between the library code and your code.
+- [x] The site can also make use of CSS frameworks such as Bootstrap, just make sure you maintain a clear separation between the library code and your code.
 __Status__: No framework used so far

 - [ ] You should conduct and document tests to ensure that all of your website’s functionality works well.
 __Status__: *In progress*

-- [ ] Write a README.md file for your project that explains what the project does and the need that it fulfills.
+- [x] Write a README.md file for your project that explains what the project does and the need that it fulfills.
 It should also describe the functionality of the project, as well as the technologies used.
 Detail how the project was deployed and tested and if some of the work was based on other code, explain what was kept and how it was changed to fit your need.
 A project submitted without a README.md file will FAIL.
-__Status__: *In progress*
+__Status__: 75% done

-- [_!_] Use Git & GitHub for version control.
+- [x] Use Git & GitHub for version control.
 Each new piece of functionality should be in a separate commit.
 __Status__: Repository created, commiting changes

-- [ ] Deploy the final version of your code to a hosting platform such as GitHub Pages.
+- [x] Deploy the final version of your code to a hosting platform such as GitHub Pages.
-__Status__: *In progress*
+__Status__: almost-final version accessible

 ____